SEA-PHAGES/pdm_utils/docs/source/applications/customization.rst

     > python3 -m pdm_utils get_db PhageDatabase new

-A new MySQL database, PhageDatabase, has been created, and it has the same structure as the most current Actinobacteriophage database.
+A new MySQL database, PhageDatabase, has been created, and it has the same structure as the most current Actino_Draft database.

 .. note::